ReXeeDD/MPC_balancer/README.md

 - `testing.py`: simple executable that loads the XML in MuJoCo and commands the MPC balancer (headless or with viewer).

-## Requirements
+## Requirements(Ubuntu 20.04)

-Install the runtime dependencies into any Python environment(Python 3.9.23):
+Install the runtime dependencies into  Python environment(Python 3.9.23):